The value of pension and the income they produce can fall as well as rise. You may get back less than you invested.

 You can use your pot to provide a flexible income in retirement.
 This is known as flexi-access drawdown.
 As before, 25% is tax-free with the rest being invested to provide a regular taxable income.
 You can set the amount you want to receive and this can be adjusted according to changing circumstances.
 However, this income is not guaranteed for life.

 You can take small cash sums from your pot.
 Taking the cash when you need it and leaving the rest untouched to achieve tax-free growth.
 As before, the first 25% of each withdrawal is tax-free.
 However withdrawals could incur charges and there may be a limit as to the number of withdrawals that can be made in any one year.
 Any money left won't be reinvested to pay a regular income and can't be passed on to any dependants should you die.
 This option also has tax implications.

 You could opt to take your whole pot as a cash lump sum.
 The first 25% would be tax-free however the rest would be taxed at your highest rate.
 This option could leave you facing a large tax bill.
 Another downside of this option is you could run out of money and your dependants would not receive a regular income should you die.

 Retirees can choose any of the above options or a combination of any of the options.
 As there are so many different permutations it is advisable that you take expert advice before making any decision.
 At IP Wealth Management we have the expertise to guide you through the whole process.
 We realise that there are many factors influencing what may be the best option for you and we will endeavour to help you make the very best decision for your particular circumstances.

-IP Wealth Management Limited is an appointed representative of Intrinsic Financial Planning LTD and Intrinsic Mortgage Planning LTD which are authorised and regulated by the Financial Conduct Authority.
+IP Wealth Management Limited is an appointed representative of Quilter Financial Services Limited and Quilter Mortgage Planning Limited which are authorised and regulated by the Financial Conduct Authority.